RockSolidSoln/Java-Project/README.md

 Besides these option you can also start as a Distribution Center where you can match their aids.
 The aids are marked as Available, Reserved and Collected accordingly.

-The files have all the comments to help you through the code, and besides that there is a html folder which shows the Java documentation.
+The files have all the comments which shows the Java documentation.

 **Prefered Java and Javac version- "17.0.2"**